watson-developer-cloud/assistant-web-chat-react/README.md

 export default withWebChat(options)(Component)
 ```

-This syntax allows you to chain multiple higher order components together.
-[See the higher order components documentation](https://reactjs.org/docs/higher-order-components.html) from the React team for more information on how higher order components work and can be composed together.
+This syntax enables you to chain multiple higher-order components together.
+[See the higher-order components documentation](https://reactjs.org/docs/higher-order-components.html) from the React team for more information about how higher-order components work and how they can be composed together.

 ### createWebChatInstance

 The `createWebChatInstance` method takes a [web chat configuration options object](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration#configurationobject) as an argument and returns a promise.
-A promise will successfully resolve with the `instance` of web chat, or catch with a descriptive error.
+This promise either will successfully resolve with the instance of the web chat, or will throw a descriptive error.

 ```javascript
 createWebChatInstance(config).then(instance => {}).catch(error => {});